ergoplatform/ergo-jde/readme.md

 - **Generate**: Runs Request mode and uses its output to generate a signed transaction.
 This is useful only if the TT is also a UT.
 This also needs access to a fully synced Ergo node and its api key.
 - **Send**: Runs Generate mode and uses its output to send a signed transaction.
 This is useful only if the TT is also a UT.
 This also needs access to a fully synced Ergo node and its api key.

-The following instructions are for Linux and MacOS.
-For Windows, please adapt the instructions accordingly.

-- Clone the project using the command `git clone https://github.com/ergoplatform/ergo-jde.git`.
-- Ensure that you have SBT installed.

 Currently, there are two ways to run JDE: via a CLI and as a web-service.

+Before going further, ensure you have cloned the repo using `git clone https://github.com/ergoplatform/ergo-jde.git` and have Java and SBT installed.

 ### Using CLI